 The Department of Revenue report indicated that the companies filing such notices stated that their FAS 109 deductions would total approximately \$178.1 billion, which would result in corporate tax savings of \$535 million at the applicable tax rates in the years in which the deductions will be claimed.
 Corporations are required to claim deductions over a seven-year period starting in tax year 2012.
 These deductions are expected to result in corporate tax savings (and corresponding Commonwealth corporate tax revenue reductions) of \$76 million to \$79 million annually for tax years 2012 through 2018, inclusive.
-See "FISCAL 2012 AND FISCAL 2012 - Fiscal 2013 Budget Proposals" for a description of the Governor's proposal to delay the implementation of the FAS 109 deduction for one year.
+See "FISCAL 2012 AND FISCAL 2013 - Fiscal 2013" for information on the delay of the implementation of the FAS 109 deduction for one year, which was enacted as part of the fiscal 2013 budget.